skipkemoi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the program alphabet in lowercase, followed by a new line
+the program print the alphabet in upper and lower case